 LSM States: State of Children’s Lifecycle State Machine

-Data plane states: The status of the children’s data plane (i.e. /), the version of the reservation instantiated in the data plane if it is in-service (see “Data Plane Status Information” section for more details), and if the version is consistent.
+Data plane states: The status of the children’s data plane (i.e. in-service /out-of-service), the version of the reservation instantiated in the data plane if it is in-service (see “Reservation Versioning Information” and “Data Plane Status Information” sections for more details), and if the version is consistent.

 Reservation Versioning Information